World Rugby Nations Cup (2006–2019): History

 For the 2010 edition, Romania and defending champions Scotland A returned from 2009, as did Italy A. France A, Russia, and Uruguay instead played in the 2010 Churchill Cup.
-Their places were taken by Georgia, returning after a one-year absence, and Namibia and Argentina Jaguars, returning for the first time since 2007.
-Namibia emerged as winners.
+Georgia, returning after a one-year absence, and Namibia and Argentina Jaguars, returning for the first time since 2007, took their places.
+Namibia emerged as the winner.

 The 2011 edition effectively served as a 2011 Rugby World Cup warm-up for host Romania, defending Nations Cup champion Namibia, and Georgia.
 The Argentina Jaguars also returned from the 2010 edition.
 Portugal returned for the first time since the inaugural edition in 2006.
 South Africa made their first appearance since 2008 a successful one, with a team billed as the "South African Kings" — in reality, the Southern Kings, the country's planned future Super Rugby franchise — winning the event.

 Southern Kings did not return to defend their title in 2012, nor did Namibia or Georgia return to take part.
 Instead, Italy A (missing for a year) and Russia and Uruguay (missing for two years) reappeared.
-For the first time in the competition's history, host nation Romania won.
-They went on to retain the title in 2013, this time in a four-team round robin.
+Host nation Romania won for the first time in the competition's history.
+They retained the title in 2013, this time in a four-team round-robin.

 Emerging Ireland made their first appearance in the competition in 2014, along with Uruguay, Russia, and host Romania.
-This edition is seen as important preparation for the 2015 Rugby World Cup.
+This edition is important preparation for the 2015 Rugby World Cup.

-In 2015, Namibia made their first appearance since 2011 as they began to prepare for the 2015 Rugby World Cup.
-They were joined by Spain who made their debut in the tournament, and the Argentina Jaguars, coached by Argentina's most capped and top point scorer Felipe Contepomi.
+Namibia made its first appearance since 2011 in 2015 as it began preparing for the 2015 Rugby World Cup.
+They were joined by Spain, who debuted in the tournament, and the Argentina Jaguars, coached by Argentina's most capped and top point scorer Felipe Contepomi.

+The Nations Cup is set to return in 2026, consisting of the 12 teams that have qualified for the 2027 Men's Rugby World Cup, not including the 12 teams in the 2026 World Rugby Nations Championship.